microsoft/rushstack.io-website/docs/api/node-core-library.filesystem.exists.md

 ## Remarks

-There is a debate about the fact that after `fs.existsSync()` returns true, the file might be deleted before fs.readSync() is called, which would imply that everybody should catch a `readSync()` exception, and nobody should ever use `fs.existsSync()`<!-- -->.
+There is a debate about the fact that after `fs.existsSync()` returns true, the file might be deleted before fs.readSync() is called, which would imply that everybody should catch a `readSync()` exception, and nobody should ever use `fs.existsSync()`.
 We find this to be unpersuasive, since "unexceptional exceptions" really hinder the break-on-exception debugging experience.
 Also, throwing/catching is generally slow.